microsoft/YamUI/src/components/ContainerQuery/ContainerQuery.md

 ### Notes for use

-Note that `renderAt` could possibly provide `undefined` if a query wasn't matched.
-In this case be sure to return at least an empty div rather than null, or ContainerQuery won't have any content to trigger a re-render on resize.
+You should always render a block-level element within `ContainerQuery`, this is necessary to push its width out so it can recalculate its queries on resize.

 ### Examples